-Use a garden fork, shovel or special aerator tool to turn your compost once a month.
+Use a garden fork, shovel or special aerator tool, like this All-Green Darlac Compost Aerator, £19.99 at Amazon, to turn your compost once a month.
 This helps to mix up the matter and add air.
 You might need to pour on a drop of water in very hot weather.

 Compost takes between six months and two years to reach maturity.
 You'll know that it's ready once it’s dark and crumbly, with a strong earthy smell.